 As community facilitators, we strive to provide the travelers in our region with the tools and knowledge to enable them to confidently plan global adventures.
 Whether a short jaunt to a nearby city or an indefinite round-the-world trip, The Nomadic Network is here to help the world travel more — one nomad at a time.

-We host events in cities all around the world.
+We host events online and in cities all around the world.
 From small coffee shop chats and brunches to full-on travel presentations and panel discussions, The Nomadic Network does it all to help you plan your trip, meet fellow travelers, and get inspired to explore the world.